teleport-network/teleport-documents/developer/Fees/2HowToPayFees.md

         uint256 feeAmount ///fees you want to give to agent contract which come from the assets you transferred to agent contract
     )
 ```
-3. add an extra function in agent contract to calculate the agent contract fees/real transfer amount.
-You need to be careful of the precise of tokens on different chain.
+3. Add an extra function in the agent contract to calculate the agent contract fees/real transfer amount.
+You must be careful to consider the prices of tokens on different chains.
 ```solidity
     function checkPacketSyncAndGetAmountSrcChain(
         address tokenAddress,